Firearm by Felon Lawyer

 If you or someone you know has been charged with possession of a firearm by a felon, our Greensboro criminal defense lawyers can definitely help you with your case.
-These cases are often far more complex than they initially appear and the stakes are high, so let’s go through some of the defenses to possession of a firearm by felon cases and then we’ll discuss how our criminal lawyers in Greensboro, NC can win your charge.
+These cases are often far more complex than they initially appear and the stakes are high, so let’s go through some of the defenses to possession of a firearm by felon cases and then we’ll discuss how our criminal lawyers can win your charge.

 These defenses often include a lack of knowledge about the presence of the firearm.
 In some situations, multiple people have access to the firearm and it’s more of a constructive possession case.
 In some cases our lawyers have been able to argue that our client lacked the intent to control the disposition or use of the gun.
 There’s a whole lot that goes into possession of a firearm by felon cases, let’s go through the law and some of the defenses together.

 - What makes someone a Convicted Felon for purposes of Firearm by Felon Law?

 - It wasn’t my gun, they can’t charge me with firearm by felon can they?

 - If someone says it’s their gun, will that get my firearm by felon case dismissed in Greensboro, NC?

 - I told the police I knew the gun was there, but it wasn’t my gun.
 Can this Firearm by Felon case be beat?